jonemo/blog.jonasneubert.com/_posts/2019-10-29-ladder-logic.md

 ## Languages other than Ladder Logic

 Ladder logic is not the only language available for programming PLCs[^3].
-This (skipped) slide covers the most noteworthy other languages.
+This (skipped) slide covers the most noteworthy other languages:

 {% include image.html
   img="/assets/2019/2019-10-29-ladder-logic-slide-other-languages.png"